basdds/basdds.github.io/_posts/2020-01-21-Raspberry-Pi-Photowall.md

 Little disclaimer: I'm not a php/html/js-coder @dayjob...
 So the only browser I've used/tested this on is Firefox!
 If you have comments or code suggestions?
 Click /whois ^^ for contact info, or leave me an issue on github!

-Example 'website' using this script is: [https://www.mister-p.nl/](https://www.mister-p.nl/){:target="_blank"} - I really DO miss this little guy!...
-Every day! :-(
+Example 'website' using this script is: [https://www.mister-p.nl/](https://www.mister-p.nl/){:target="_blank"} - I really DO miss this little guy!... :-(

 **Usage:**